Victoria Beckham’s Impromptu Spice Girls Reunion, Discovers Mutual Teenage Crush With Matt Goss

 — Mirror Celeb (@MirrorCeleb) June 3, 2016

-According to The Sun, Goss spoke about his feelings for Victoria Beckham in addition to mentioning that the former Spice Girls member has done the right thing by marrying David Beckham.
+According to the Sun, Goss spoke about his feelings for Victoria Beckham in addition to mentioning that the former Spice Girls member has done the right thing by marrying David Beckham.

 “Victoria is such a lovely girl.
 I had a crush on her too, but I think she made the right choice.”